FinweLtd/orion360-sdk-pro-hello-ios/README.md

 Save the changes and click the Run button <img width="20" alt="screen shot 2018-02-27 at 14 45 45" src="https://user-images.githubusercontent.com/36510685/37404973-0dc01a88-279c-11e8-9d58-045faf934d61.png"> or press ![screen shot 2018-02-27 at 16 23 48](https://user-images.githubusercontent.com/36510685/37404980-123a2ee6-279c-11e8-936c-0ec85a947b12.png) to build and run OrionPro_VideoPlayer and you are able to see a video in true 360° experience.
 Feel free to zoom, pan and swipe.

-Completed version of OrionImageViewer can be downloaded [here](https://github.com/FinweLtd/orion360-sdk-pro-hello-ios.git).
+Completed version of OrionPro_Player can be downloaded [here](https://github.com/FinweLtd/orion360-sdk-pro-hello-ios.git).

 ## Next Steps